South Africa travel guide

 To protect your personal safety:

-• do not leave valuables in your car
+- do not display valuables or leave them in your car

-• travel with friends and make sure someone knows your plans
+- travel with friends if possible and make sure someone knows your plans

-• if you visit a township, only go with a responsible and reliable tour guide.
+- only go to a township with a responsible and reliable tour guide

 Fraud and scams

-Be alert to the risk of scams, including through business or employment opportunities, visa facilitation or offers of romance and friendships, including on dating apps.
+Be alert to the risk of scams, including through business or job opportunities, visa services or offers of romance and friendships, including on dating apps.

 Card skimming and confidence scams are widespread.
 There has been an increase in cybercrime and internet scamming.
 Do not meet up with or send money to someone you do not know.

 Criminals may pose as officials for financial or personal gain.
 If in doubt, ask to see their ID and move into a safe, public and open space.
-All police officers must carry their Appointment Certificate on them.
+Police officers must carry their appointment certificate.
 If you have any concerns, call:

-Crime can happen in and around the airport, including robbery and theft of baggage and valuables.
-People have been followed from OR Tambo International Airport in Johannesburg to their destinations and then robbed, often at gunpoint.
+Crime in and around airports includes robbery and theft of baggage and valuables.
+Criminals have followed people from OR Tambo International Airport in Johannesburg to their destinations and then robbed them, often at gunpoint.

 You should:

-• use main roads and highways when driving to and from airports
+- use main roads to and from airports

-Vehicle hijacking and robbery are common, particularly after dark and around traffic lights, junctions, petrol stations and driveways.
-It is common for thieves to break car windows and take valuable while cars are waiting at a junction.
+Carjacking and robbery are common, particularly after dark and around traffic lights, junctions, petrol stations and driveways.

 Criminals may pose as police and use ‘blue lights’ on plain (often white) vehicles to stop motorists and steal the vehicle.
 If you are suspicious, do not stop and continue to a police station, petrol station or other place of safety to call the police.